The best rock hits of the 80s performed by women

 One of the most gorgeous rock tracks performed by a woman!
 By the way, another ex-participant The Runaways on our list.
 Like Jett, after going solo.
 Lita Ford has managed to build a successful career and make a big name for herself, as well as prove to the world that women can play rock - and how!

-Regarding "Kiss Me Deadly"This song became Lita's calling card and the basis of her repertoire, as well as one of the loudest rock hits of the 80s.
-And the New York Times magazine included its music video in its list of the best-selling songs of the '80s "major hair metal videos.".
+Regarding "Kiss Me Deadly"This song became Lita's calling card and the basis of her repertoire, as well as one of the biggest rock hits of the 80s.
+And the New York Times magazine included its music video in its list of favourite songs of the '80s "major hair metal music videos.".
 With mellow synths, cool guitar riffs and Ford's husky vocals, this is a timeless classic that never seems to lose its relevance.
-In 2019, this masterpiece has found a second life after being played in a superhero movie "Captain Marvel.".
-We think this is far from the last time "Kiss Me Deadly" will be heard from the big screen....
+In 2019, this masterpiece has found a second life after being played in a superhero film "Captain Marvel.".
+We think this is far from the last time "Kiss Me Deadly" will make its way from the big screen....

 Bonnie Tyler - Total Eclipse of the Heart (1983)

-Now, many people may be surprised and even outraged: "What does Bonnie Tyler have to do with Bonnie Tyler, she's a pop singer?".
-Yes and no. If we listen closely (and look on the Internet), we'll realize that the cult hit "Total Eclipse of the Heart" in the genre pop-rock - like most of Tyler's repertoire.
+Now, a lot of people might be surprised and even outraged: "What does Bonnie Tyler have to do with Bonnie Tyler, she's a pop singer?".
+Yes and no. If we listen carefully (and look on the internet), we'll realise that the cult hit "Total Eclipse of the Heart." in the genre pop-rock - like most of Tyler's repertoire.

 Heart - Alone (1987)

 And this song is incredibly beautiful...
 It's just an amazing composition.
 Very lyrical, sometimes tender - sometimes growling, moderately dynamic, moderately romantic...
-To put it simply - it's a beautiful song. perfect balance.
-Yeah, the band Heart did her best!
-Although, as with Jett and her love of rock 'n' roll, this is cover version…
+Simply put - it's a beautiful song. perfect balance.
+Yeah, the band Heart has done her best!
+Although, as with Jett and her love of rock 'n' roll, this is a cover

 This song was originally written Billy Steinberg and Tom Kellyand recorded for their album under the pseudonym i-Ten.
 It happened in 1983.
 Then, a year later, the creators of the sitcom "Dreams" turned their eyes to this track - then this song was performed by actors Valerie Stevenson and John Stamos.
 And then the song caught the eye of the band Heart, who made it their calling card.